ehsaaaaan0/Management-System-with-Microservices-Java-Spring-Boot-AWS/Readme.md

 **Kafka issues**: Make sure the Kafka container is fully started before running producers/consumers.
 Check logs with `docker logs kafka`.

-## Next Steps

-Consider adding:
-- Docker Compose file to simplify startup
-- Health checks for all services
-- Monitoring with Prometheus and Grafana
-- Distributed tracing with Jaeger
-- Service mesh (Istio) for advanced traffic management

-## License

-MIT

----

 Built as a complete microservices learning project.